-FIG. 9.
-Schedule functions of T = 0.1 for the Ising model

 FIG. 10.
+Schedule functions of T=0.1 for the Ising model.
+The schedule functions of the navigator Hamiltonian take both positive and negative values.
+Therefore, the Hamiltonian is non-stoquastic.

-Schedule functions of T = 2.0 for the Ising model
+FIG. 11.
+Schedule functions of T=2.0 for the Ising model.
+Some schedule functions take both large positive and negative values.
+Therefore, the Hamiltonian is non-stoquastic.